 HBO’s Game of Thrones has taken the globe by storm, and inspired globe-trotters to make their own epic journey to some of the real-life places that double as scenes from Westeros.
-Ahead of the highly-anticipated season 7 premiere, we’ve rounded up the best places to walk in the footsteps of your favorite characters on a Game of Thrones travel adventure.
+Ahead of the highly-anticipated series finale, we’ve rounded up the best places to walk in the footsteps of your favorite characters on a Game of Thrones travel adventure.

 Underground river in Grjótagjá, Iceland

 If you want to visit the land of White Walkers and the Free Folk, add the otherworldly landscapes of Lake Myvatn to your bucket list.
 This area of extreme contrasts, wildlife, geothermal activity, and geology features in several seasons of Game of Thrones.
 Explore the warm underground river in Grjótagjá rift, the Krafla volcano area, the explosion crater Víti, and the mighty Dettifoss waterfall: the most powerful waterfall in Europe.